-The segmentation is supported by introducing ground plan information.
-Of course the given ground plan restricts the extension of the DSM area which has to be examined.
-More important, the implemented segmentation within each ground plan area can be based on the direction of the surface normals of the DSM, since possible orientations of planar surfaces to be extracted are predefined by the outline of the building.
-This is motivated by the observation that the direction of the unit normal vector of a possible roof plane emerging from an element of the ground plan has to be perpendicular to this segment.
-Hence, the different segments of the ground plan polygon are used to trigger the segmentation of a planar surface with a projected normal vector perpendicular to this element.
+This segmentation is also supported by introducing ground plan information.
+First, the given ground plan restricts the extension of the DSM area, which has to be examined.
+More importantly, the segmentation can be based on the direction of the surface normals of the DSM, since possible orientations of planar surfaces to be extracted are predefined by the outline of the building.
+This is motivated by the fact that the direction of the unit normal vector of a possible roof plane emerging from an element of the ground plan has to be perpendicular to this segment.
+Hence, the different segments of the ground plan polygon are used to trigger the segmentation into planar surfaces with a projected normal vector perpendicular to this element.
 For reasons of simplicity this step is discussed using a building, which can be represented by a single CSG primitive.